 Cybersecurity Reference > Glossary

 Unlike static security measures that analyze code before deployment, runtime security monitors applications in real-time to detect and prevent threats as they occur during program execution.
+Think of it as having a security guard watching over your application every moment it's running, rather than just checking it once at the door.

-Runtime security solutions typically employ various techniques including behavioral analysis, anomaly detection, and real-time monitoring to identify malicious activities such as code injection attacks, buffer overflows, unauthorized API calls, and privilege escalation attempts.
+Runtime security solutions employ behavioral analysis, anomaly detection, and continuous monitoring to identify malicious activities such as code injection attacks, buffer overflows, unauthorized API calls, and privilege escalation attempts.
 These tools can automatically block suspicious operations, quarantine affected processes, or alert security teams to potential threats.
+Key components include runtime application self-protection (RASP), which embeds security controls directly into applications, and runtime monitoring that observes application behavior for deviations from expected patterns.

 Ready to Strengthen Your Runtime Security?